XWELL, Inc. PP&E Disclosure

 Depreciation is computed using the straight-line method over the estimated useful lives of the related assets.
 Leasehold improvements are depreciated over the shorter of remaining lease term or economic useful life (which is on average 5-8 years).

-The Company performed assessments of its property and equipment for impairment for the years ended December 31, 2023 and 2022 and based upon the results of the impairment tests, the Company recorded impairment expenses of approximately $1,159 and $4,559, respectively, which is included in Impairment of long-lived assets on the consolidated statements of operations and comprehensive loss.
-The impairment expense is primarily related to the underperformance of the Company’s Treat locations at the JFK and Salt Lake City airports.
+The Company performed assessments of its property and equipment for impairment for the years ended December 31, 2021 and 2020 and based upon the results of the impairment tests, the Company recorded impairment expenses of approximately $90 and $4,954, respectively, which is included in “Impairment/disposal of assets” in the consolidated statements of operations and comprehensive loss.

 Historical Timeline